ManuGithubSteam/Surface3ProArch/README.md

 Adding the "experimental" line will let things like Bose products work with bluetooth, also it will rediscover the pen after a reboot, so you dont have to pait it again.

-__NOTE:__ Powertop will play with BT LE mode and the Pen will not be discoverable anymore.
-So if you want to use it you have to rediscover the pen on every reboot.

 ### Palmreject

 MyPaint has an option to turn the touchscreen off or use it just with features you want.